Easy Tiramisu Without Alcohol Recipe

 Instructions

-1. Add the egg yolks, sugar and a pinch of salt to a large mixing bowl.
-Using a hand mixer, beat the egg yolks and sugar until very pale and ribbony, about five minutes.
+• Add the egg yolks, half of the sugar and a pinch of salt to a large mixing bowl.
+Using a hand mixer (see notes), beat the egg yolks and sugar until very pale and ribbony, about five minutes.

-3. Clean the beaters of the hand mixer thoroughly, In a separate large mixing bowl, beat the egg whites with a hand mixer until they reach stiff peaks.
-Be careful not to overwhip.
+• Clean the beaters of the hand mixer thoroughly.
+In a separate large mixing bowl, beat the egg whites with a hand mixer until they reach soft peaks.
+With the mixer running, slowly add in the remaining sugar.
+Beat until they reach stiff peaks – being careful not to overbeat.

 Notes